bullet-db/bullet-db.github.io/docs/ws/api-json.md

 `myMap.key`

 will access the "key" field inside the "myMap" map.
-There is no support for accessing fields inside Lists or inside nested Maps as of yet.
+There is no support for accessing fields inside Lists yet.
 Only the entire object can be operated on for now.

 The main constituents of a Bullet query listed above create the top level fields of the Bullet query:
 ```javascript